Project Frame4J — a Java framework

 November 2012 all Tomcat / Catalina related classes were removed.
 It was in the end impractical to bridge Tomcat’s code breaking changes in one deployment.
 Many older Tomcat servers ran on for long time with a suitably old frame4j.jar.

-March 2009 saw the first successful port of a long run automation (process control) application from the predecessor "aweinertbib" to Frame4J.
+March 2009 saw the first successful port of a long run automation (process control) application from the predecessor "aWeinertBib" to Frame4J.

 November 2008: Frame4J is open source and one of the very first projects at SUN’s open software platform K≡nai.
 The software is open but the platform was not.
-A tight submission process had to be undergone to get a project.
+A rigorous submission process had to be undergone to get a project.
 But, alas, … see February 2010 above.

 Aims, Strategies